joeyede/AutorunAutotune/README.md

 By following these instructions you are using components provided by Open APS as a reference implementation.
 Nobody can guaranty this will do what you expect it to.
 You will need to edit files and know things about your configuration to make it work.

+Also:
-Also note by default this scripts pull the Beta branch of Open APS Autotune.
+ - By default this scripts pull the Beta branch of Open APS Autotune.
+ - This has not been tested outside UK and may or may not work in other timezones.
+ - You should pause this while traveling as I have no idea what will happen when crossing time zones.

 ## Background:
 This is designed to emulate the way Open APS runs Autotune nightly, allowing users of AndroidAPS to benefit from it.